soklimkhy/pythopia/README.md

-# Welcome to Pythopia! 🐍✨
+# Welcome to Pyzinopia! 🐍✨

-Hi there! 👋 Welcome to **Pythopia**, a magical place where Python enthusiasts can sharpen their skills, experiment with scripts, and prepare for the real-world challenges that every developer encounters. 🧙‍♂️🐍
+Hi there! 👋 Welcome to **Pyzinopia**, a magical place where Python enthusiasts can sharpen their skills, experiment with scripts, and prepare for the real-world challenges that every developer encounters. 🧙‍♂️🐍

 ---